-In a recent post, I shared that in my experience nine out of ten channel partnerships in the area of complex B2B solutions fail.
+Nine out of ten channel partnerships in the area of complex B2B solutions fail.
 The struggles are often blamed on poor execution in the field or poor alignment of compensation.
 However, channel partnership failures are not always the result of sales leadership or sales operations mistakes.
 Many channel partnerships are flawed from the start due to a lack of alignment in #1) target buyer personas, #2) average deal size, #3) distribution model, or #4) selling expectations.

-#1) Target Buyer Persona Mismatch
+1) Target Buyer Mismatch

-Access to Decision Makers
+Lack of Access to the Decision Maker

 Many companies do not perform the appropriate level of diligence on the types of relationships and buyer access that channel partners really offer.
 Executives become mesmerized with the list of accounts that a channel partner has 90% of the Fortune 500, but do not invest the time to really understand where the relationships exist.

 AT&T is really strong in the US hospital sector.
 Our ideal customer profile is the mid-sized health care provider.
 Therefore we should aggressively pursue AT&T as a distribution channel into health care.
 Maybe.
 Or maybe not.
 It depends upon who AT&T has relationships and access to at these hospital groups.
 It is likely that AT&T’s sales organization is primarily selling telecommunications, security and data center services to the CIO organization.
 If your offering is typically sold to a line of business leader in the human resources organization then AT&T may not be a good channel for you.
 Just because AT&T has a relationship with Corporate IT does not mean that they will be able to get access to the human resources department.

 The buyer persona mismatch occurs frequently, especially when trying to reach enterprise accounts.
 Large companies have tens of thousands of employees representing hundreds of buying centers and budget holders.
 The odds that a channel partner is talking to the same buyer you are trying to reach are low.